 During the 2019 State of the Union address, President Trump announced a new federal plan to end the HIV epidemic within the U.S. by 2030.
 Since then, officials within several federal health agencies have issued announcements, published articles, and given presentations at nearly every major HIV-related science or policy conference discussing the top-line goals of the plan.
 Those goals largely target 48 counties and seven states that represent half of new HIV diagnoses in the U.S., in hopes that by curbing the epidemic there they can effectively bring transmission to an end nationwide.

 This new strategy, which the government calls its "Ending the HIV Epidemic" plan, raises many questions.
-As a result, TheBody has launched Eyes on the End, a special series that highlights and monitors the implementation of the plan.
+As a result, in June 2019 TheBody launched Eyes on the End, an ongoing series that highlights and monitors the implementation of the plan.

-While we already cover the federal administration's HIV-related policies in our "HIV/AIDS in the Trump Era" section, Eyes on the End marks a new, long-term commitment by our team to follow the "Ending the HIV Epidemic" plan as it unfolds -- not only during the Trump administration, but long after Trump is no longer in office.
+While we already regularly cover the federal administration's HIV-related policies, Eyes on the End marks a new, long-term commitment by our team to follow the "Ending the HIV Epidemic" plan as it unfolds -- not only during the Trump administration, but long after Trump is no longer in office.
 We hope to answer important questions, including:

 - Is the federal "Ending the HIV Epidemic" plan as bold as its title suggests?